SeethaIndiran/Fetch-Rewards/README.md

 This is a Native  Android application developed for the Fetch Interview.
 The application retrieves data from a provided URL and displays it in an easy-to-read list.

 ## Features
- Fetches and displays data from [Fetch Hiring API](https://fetch-hiring.s3.amazonaws.com/hiring.json).
+ Fetches and displays data from Fetch API

  Groups items by `listId` and sorts them by `listId` and `name`.